Offirmo/offirmo-monorepo/stack--2022/0-meta/tsconfig.json.md

 ### strictness
 * `"noUncheckedIndexedAccess": false,` TODO set to true.
 Meanwhile, this triggers too many errors and would need a long time to fix
 * `"noUnusedParameters": false,` TODO one day set to true.
 I don't see much value in this one.
+* `"noUnusedLocals": false,` intentionally set to false.
+This is not a correctness risk and my editor already outlines unused vars.
+                             It's convenient to over-import and this options makes it a chore to clean unused imports all the time.

 ### modules